proehlen/peter_roehlen_net/content/posts/2023-developer-survey-results.md

 draft: false
 toc: false
 images:
-summary: "My thoughts on changes in the latest developer survey, Rust's continued popularity and the lack of love for JavaScript."
+summary: "My brief thoughts on changes in the latest developer survey, Rust's continued popularity and the lack of love for JavaScript."
 tags:
   - Programming
   - JavaScript